thebryanmartinez/stocksli-web-app/README.md

 This is a web application made with React + Vite + Yarn for tracking stocks, their margin changes in real time via websockets and checking their metrics in a graph via APIs using the Finnhub API.

+## Features

+- Visualize stocks value and margin change in real time
+- Track stocks and visualize metrics in a graph
+- Responsive design supporting all types of screens sizes

 ## Tech Stack

 ### Libraries